tresti88/dotmailer/README.md

 Still to do in order of priority.
 -------------
-1. Finish the integration to webform (not usable).
+1. Finish the integration to webform (not usable yet).
 2. Leverage caching more.
 3. Finish contact data fields.
 4. Automated tests.